Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-2. The selector lever should only be moved when the engine is running.
-Attempting to shift while the engine is off may lead to mechanical issues and could be unsafe.
+Secondly, the selector lever should only be moved when the engine is on.
+This ensures that the vehicle is ready to drive, and shifting gears when the engine is off can cause mechanical issues.